ZOKEYE/CVE/D-link.md

-# D-link DWR-M961 has a formStaticDHCP stack overflow vulnerability
+# D-link DWR-M961 has a Buffer overflow vulnerability

 ## Product Information